-BENNETT: Well, I mean, I think that we all operate under the assumption and the historical assumption that a free press is the basis, one of the fundamental bases, for a free and democratic society.
-So if you're hoping to operate a free and democratic society, then you obviously need a free press to do that.
-So that's where - these two things go together in our mind.
+Ms. Bennett.
+W I think that we all operate under the assumption, and the historical assumption that a free press is the basis, one of the fundamental bases, for a free and democratic society.
+If you're hoping to operate a free and democratic society, then you obviously need a free press to do that.
+These two things go together in our mind.

-OGNIANOVA: I agree.
+Ms. Ognianova.
+I agree.
 I think that what we can say is that it is in the national security of any government to allow an independent press to operate freely, because those governments too need free and independent and truthful information.
-And if all information is controlled and filtered, then the government itself loses its connection with reality and what's going on, not only inside the country but the rest of the world, if the country continues to contract the free space and therefore isolate itself from the rest of the - from the rest of the international community.
+And if all information is controlled and filtered, then the government itself loses its connection with reality and what's going on, not only inside the country but the rest of the world, if the country continues to contract the free space and therefore isolate itself from the rest of the international community.

-WARLICK: All right, next question.
+Ms. WARLICK.
+All right, next question.

-Q: Hi.
+QUESTIONER.
+Hi.
 I'm Jordan from Congressman Josh Gottheimer's office.

-I was wondering if you think that tools of international diplomacy - for example, like economic sanctions - might be an effective way of pressuring the Putin regime into alleviating restrictions on the press, or if you think we might have perhaps more success working with local governments to change the culture from the bottom up.
+I was wondering if you think that tools of international diplomacy-for example, economic sanctions-might be an effective way of pressuring the Putin regime into alleviating restrictions on the press, or if you think we might have perhaps more success working with local governments to change the culture from the bottom up.

 Thanks.